geotrev/undernet/README.md

 ### Fork and clone for development

-To develop Undernet, you'll need node, npm, and ruby.
+To develop Undernet, it requires dependencies for the framework and the website, which is the demo itself.
+You'll need node, npm, and ruby.
 Make sure you have the version specified in `.ruby-version`.
 I recommend installing with `rvm`, or a combination of tools like `chruby` (to manage versions) and `ruby-install` (to install rubies).

 ```sh
 $ git clone git@github.com:USER_NAME/undernet.git